 Preheat the oven to 180oC

-You can print the written recipe here:Apple crumble written recipe
+You can print the written recipe HERE

-You can print the photo recipe here:Apple crumble photo recipe
+You can print the photo recipe HERE

-You can print the shopping list here:Apple crumble shopping list
+You can print the shopping list HERE

 Eating seasonally means enjoying food when its at its best.
 Look out for food that is grown and harvested

 locally.
 Reducing food miles is great for the planet but also good for your health.
 It doesn’t have to be expensive.
-This apple crumble recipe could be very low cost if you spot anyone giving away windful in your local area.
+This apple crumble recipe could be very low cost if you spot anyone giving away windfall in your local area.

-Vegetables that are good to harvest or buy in September: Beetroot, Cabbage, Calabrese, Cauliflower, Carrots, Celery, Chard, Courgettes and summer squash, Cucumbers, Fennel, French beans, Lettuce and other salad leaves, Potatoes, Peppers and chilies, Runner beans, Tomatoes, Spinach, Sweetcorn, Shallots, onion and garlic.
+Vegetables that are good to harvest or buy in September: Beetroot, Cabbage, Calabrese, Cauliflower, Carrots, Celery, Chard, Courgettes and summer squash, Cucumbers, Fennel, French beans, Lettuce and other salad leaves, Potatoes, Peppers and chillies, Runner beans, Tomatoes, Spinach, Sweetcorn, Shallots, onion and garlic.

 Fruit to harvest or buy in September: Blueberries, Fig, Raspberries, Plums and damsons, Apples and pears.